-- 1. In common with most Local Authority Archive Services Northumberland Archives has a substantial cataloguing backlog.
+- In common with most Local Authority Archive Services Northumberland Archives has a substantial cataloguing backlog.
 Our backlog is defined as collections that are uncatalogued.
 In addition, there are a number of older collections that are not well catalogued and would have a higher usage if they were re-catalogued to modern standards. - 2.
-Resources have not allowed us to undertake a collection wide LOGJAM survey.
-In 2023 we used LOGJAM to assess resources required to catalogue a substantial solicitor's collection in our care with a view to obtaining external funding for this project.
-We would look to undertake a wider LOGJAM survey in the future.

-3. Historically, we maintained a spreadsheet on which we recorded the state of collections.
-This allowed us to record cataloguing status of all collections accessioned from 2007.
-Information recorded allowed staff to easily ascertain whether collections have been catalogued, indexed, digitised, whether old format lists have been uploaded into CALM and lists circulated as appropriate.
-The spreadsheet does include information about collections accessioned prior to the date spreadsheet was established but this is generally less comprehensive.
+Resources have not allowed us to undertake a LOGJAM survey but this is something we would look to do in the future. - 3.
+We maintain a spreadsheet on which we record the state of collections.
+This allows us to record cataloguing status of all collections accessioned from 2007.
+Information recorded allows staff to easily ascertain whether collections have been catalogued, indexed, digitised, whether old format lists have been uploaded into CALM and lists circulated as appropriate.
+It does include information about collections accessioned prior to the date spreadsheet was established but this is generally less comprehensive.
 Separate spreadsheets are held for both service points.